 Patriotic Pics at Parliament Hill

 Majestic and historic buildings.
 The Centennial Flame.
 Dignitaries, royals and famous artists from Canada and around the world.
 Hundreds of thousands of people in various red and white garb enjoying live entertainment.
-The photo opportunities are endless at this iconic location – the most popular of the three official Canada Day sites!
+The photo opportunities are endless at this iconic location on July 1st – the most popular of the three official Canada Day sites!
 Tip: If Parliament Hill is too crowded, don’t fret!
 Revelers will be all over the closed streets of downtown Ottawa and at the other official Canada Day sites: Major’s Hill Park and the Canadian Museum of History.

 All Hail Beavertails!